frontity/docs/architecture/README.md

 ### Domains

-You will need to have two different domains:
+You will need to have two different domains, or a separate sub-domain on your existing domain:
 - one for the WordPress dashboard
 - and the other one to show the content retrieved from the API.